miatoszs/GTA-V-Mansion-Angel-Ai-Assistant-Voice-clone-TTS/README.md

 ### **Prerequisites**

-You need a Linux environment (or WSL2 on Windows) with an NVIDIA GPU and `Docker` installed.
+You need  Ubuntu22.04  (or WSL2 on Windows) with an NVIDIA GPU and `Docker` installed.

 Install the required system tools first: